CosmoGridCollab/CosmoGridCollab.github.io/index.md

 Additional features include:
 - shell baryonification with Baryon Correction Model by Scheider et al. 2019,
 - NLA intrinsic alignments can be added in post-processing,
-- linear and non-linear galaxy biasing models based on the matter density constrast maps can also be added in post-processing.
+- linear and non-linear galaxy biasing models based on the matter density constrast maps can also be added in post-processing,
-- ability to create many quasi random projected maps at each grid point using shell permutation scheme
+- ability to create many quasi random projected maps at each grid point using shell permutation scheme.

 ## Full grid points